BqT123456/BuiQuangTruong/README.md

 - It is understood that ":order_id" should be replaced in "https://example.com/api/:order_id" with IDs from a transaction-log.txt.

--It is understood that /output.txt and ./transaction-log.txt are in the same folder.
+- It is understood that /output.txt and ./transaction-log.txt are in the same folder.

 - The solution just covered only a single API URL, it is not flexible enough for changes.
 If your API URL contains a placeholder pattern "{found_id}" in several places, using a generic placeholder replacement can replace all instances — even those you didn't intend to change.
 This can result in malformed URLs, incorrect API calls, or unexpected data retrieval.